 On Daclatasvir you should not eat Grapefruit as it can cause the levels of the medication to rise due to its inhibition of CYP3A4.
 You should not take medications, food or supplements that inhibit CYP3A4.

 As a general rule, provided you don't eat the same thing every single day, you are unlikely to run into any issues.

 No, absolutely not.
-78% of patient will be undetected by week 4, but if you stop taking the medications at this point then you will almost certainly relapse.
+78% of patients will be undetected by week 4, but if you stop taking the medications at this point then you will almost certainly relapse.

-The weeks of treatment after being undetected are the time when the last stragglers are killed off and critical to treatment success.
-That said 75% of patients who are still detected at the end of treatment will still go on to SVR12 (but have obviously cut things very fine).
+The weeks of treatment after being undetected are the time when the last stragglers are killed off and are critical to treatment success.
+That said, 75% of patients who are still detected at the end of treatment will still go on to SVR12 (but have obviously cut things very fine).